bdavidxyz/protheme2/_posts/2018-11-01-my-beloved-low-tech-stack.md

 ES6 went after ES5, so even an ES6 coder have to know ES5.

-ES6 went after ES5, so ES5 is much more universal than ES6.
+ES6 went after ES5, so ES5 is much more universally known than ES6.

 "The bad parts" of plain old JavaScript are extremely easy to prevent with a good linter.

 The use of separate modules with ES6 is really nice, but I didn't feel the need for it at any point of the project.
-Polluting the global scope will actually only pollute *one* tab of *one* browser of *one* client, so I can only laugh about that weakpoint, given the time I win by NOT over-instrumenting my project.
+Polluting the global scope will actually only pollute *one* tab of *one* browser of *one* client, so I can only laugh about that weakpoint, in comparison of time NOT spent over-instrumenting my project.

-Now the worst part : there is nothing you can do with ES6 that you can't with ES5.
-(Please, see next paragraph if you wanted to tell me "but the API is much more important!")
+Now the important point is : **there is nothing you can do with ES6 that you can't with ES5.** (Please, see next paragraph if you wanted to tell me "but the API is much more important!")

-ES6 is nice, but I loose robustness and universality by using it, without any gain anywhere.
+ES6 is nice, but I loose stability of the build and universality by using it, without any gain anywhere.

-So I'm back to a low-tech.
+So I'm back to a low-tech JavaScript technology.

 ## Lodash

 Please stop to say LoDash is no more needed because of future version of JavaScript.
-The high number of primitives available will never be reached in the core language, so instead of loosing time reinventing the wheel, I reuse
+The high number of primitives available will never be reached in the core language, so instead of loosing time reinventing the wheel, I reuse work of others.

 LoDash can be extended, so most of the time, even if the core team decided not to include a feature, someone else wrote an extension that is publicly available on GitHub.